-How to Disable a GPS Tracker Being Used Against You
+How to Disable a GPS Tracker

 GPS tracking devices can help family members better stay connected and aware of one another’s locations and needs.
 However, these trackers are not always used with the right intentions in mind.
-It is unfortunate, but realistic, that GPS tracking devices could be used against you in a way that makes you concerned for your safety.
+It is unfortunate but realistic that GPS tracking devices could be used against you in a way that makes you concerned for your safety.
 Should you ever find yourself in a position where you believe you are being followed using a GPS tracking device, there are products available to help you.

-A handful of GPS bug detectors have been designed with the technology to detect a variety of tracking devices.
+A handful of GPS bug detectors have been designed with the technology to detect a wide variety of tracking devices.
 While in use, these different detectors pick up frequencies, wireless transmitters, camera lenses, phone taps, or cellular bugs to successfully locate GPS tracking devices.